felleslosninger/idporten-access-log-spring-boot-starter/README.md

 ## Usage
 The library can be imported through maven with (see latest version under [releases](https://github.com/felleslosninger/idporten-access-log-spring-boot-starter/releases)):
 ### Spring Boot 2:
+Warning: This version is not maintained anymore, use Spring Boot 3 version instead.

 ```xml
 <dependency>
     <groupId>no.idporten.logging</groupId>